Denver Botanic Gardens’ Urban Food Initiatives

 Denver Housing Authority (DHA)

-The Gardens’ horticulture staff recently authored a curriculum to inform urban gardening instruction – both hands-on and classroom-based – at Mariposa, a DHA development.
-With guidance from Gardens’ agricultural experts, residents have overseen the management and harvesting of two gardens at Mariposa, and plans are underway to expand similar programming from this one DHA site to multiple.
+The Gardens’ horticulture staff authored a curriculum to inform urban gardening instruction – both hands-on and classroom-based – at Mariposa, a DHA development.
+With guidance from Gardens’ agricultural experts, residents have overseen the management and harvesting of two gardens at Mariposa, and plans are underway to expand similar programming from this one DHA site to multiple sites.
 The Gardens also runs a free produce distribution program at Mariposa (providing 1,100 pounds of fresh produce to DHA residents in 2013) and launched a farm stand in 2014 that sells additional produce, accepting EBT payments from SNAP and WIC (food stamps) recipients.

 Denver Human Services

 The Gardens also introduced farm stands at Denver Human Services’ Castro Building in 2014 to provide Denver residents easy access to healthy, fresh vegetables.
 Denver Human Services provides public assistance and programming to Denver’s most vulnerable populations, many of whom live in areas deemed food deserts.
-The response to the stands (which also accept EBT payments) has been so positive that the Gardens has been asked expand to other Denver Human Services locations in 2015.
+The response to the stands (which also accept EBT payments) has been so positive that the Gardens was asked expand to other Denver Human Services locations in 2015.